Probably Random

 which satisfy the appropriate axioms.

-We conclude by showing that $u$ and $v$ give $P$ and $\Delta$ the structure of an adjoint pair.
+We conclude by showing that u and v give P and Δ the structure of an adjoint pair.

 It remains only to verify the adjunction identities:

-Let us begin with the identity for $\Delta$.
-The left- and right-hand sides are both natural transformations from $\Delta$ to itself, so the component of each side at a set $X$ is a morphism from $\Delta(X) = (X, X)$ to itself.
+Let us begin with the identity for Δ. The left- and right-hand sides are both natural transformations from Δ to itself, so the component of each side at a set X is a morphism from Δ(X)=(X,X) to itself.
 We have:

 as desired.